Ucas-HaoranWei/Vary-tiny-600k/README.md

 ## Release

--  [2024/4/19] The codebase will be public at the beginning of next week.
+-  [2024/4/19] The codebase and dataset will be public at the beginning of next week.